-Lawrence I. Karsh, MD, is a co-founder of The Urology Center of Colorado, where he serves as an attending urologist and Director of Research & Co-Chairman of Advanced Therapeutic Clinic.
+Lawrence I. Karsh, MD, is a Co-Founder of The Urology Center of Colorado, where he serves as an attending urologist and Director of Research & Co-Chairman of the Advanced Therapeutic Clinic.
 He is a certified principal investigator, and has been the principal investigator for over 250 clinical trials.
 He has authored a number of peer-reviewed publications and serves on the editorial boards for Oncology Live, Urologists in Cancer Care, and Bladder Cancer.
-He is a fellow of the American College of Surgeons, and an active member AUA, SUO, ASCO, SWOG, ACS, and the Denver Academy of Surgeons.
-He serves on the bladder cancer subcommittee and is on the advisory board for the SUO Clinical Trials Consortium and a member of the Bladder Cancer Advocacy Network (BCAN) Think Tank.
-Dr. Karsh completed his General Surgery training at The University of Colorado Health Sciences Center (UCHSC) and his Urology residency at Brigham and Women's Hospital/Harvard Medical School.
+He is a fellow of the American College of Surgeons, and an active member of the AUA, SUO, ASCO, SWOG, ACS, and the Denver Academy of Surgeons.
+He has served on the bladder cancer subcommittee and the advisory board for the SUO Clinical Trials Consortium and is a member of the Bladder Cancer Advocacy Network (BCAN) Think Tank.
+Dr. Karsh completed his General Surgery training at the University of Colorado Health Sciences Center (UCHSC) and his urology residency at Brigham and Women’s Hospital/Harvard Medical School.
 He is an Associate Clinical Professor of Surgery at UCHSC.
 Dr. Karsh participates in many advisory boards for new drug development.
 He lectures and teaches at scientific meetings throughout the country.

 Lawrence I. Karsh, MD, FACS, discusses the use of SpaceOAR Hydrogel to reduce risk of rectal complications and improve quality of life (QOL) outcomes when treating prostate cancer with radiation therapy.
 He summarizes supporting clinical evidence, describes the physical application of the gel, and lists players currently offering coverage for the procedure.Read More